vislies/2021/gallery/index.md

 ![](asset-magnitudes-focus-thumbnail.jpg)
 </a>

-If we focus on a few investments, we see that the asset allocation has about the same volitility as the US equities, but with smaller returns.
+If we focus on a few investments, we see that the asset allocation has about the same volatility as the US equities, but with smaller returns.

 <div class="image-stop" />